 I want you to know something important: Anxiety doesn’t have to stop you from living your life and pursuing what lights you up.

 If you’ve always wanted to travel, you can make it work.
 The key is to empower yourself by planning ahead and making sure you have what you need to feel grounded no matter where or when anxiety strikes.
+Self-care is definitely a priority as an anxious traveler.

 Over the last 4 years through some trial and error, I’ve created my own anxiety survival kit.
 Below I share my essential items and why I love them.
 The bonus is they all fit in a small carry-on bag!